rlite/rlite/README.md

 * `dif-policy-list`: Show current and available policies for a DIF.
 * `dif-policy-param-mod`: Modify a policy parameter for a DIF running in the system.
 * `dif-policy-param-list`: Show DIF parameters together with their current values.
+* `ipcp-route-add`: Add or update a routing rule for a local IPCP; valid for the static routing policy.
+* `ipcp-route-del`: Remove a routing rule from a local IPCP; valid for the static routing policy.

 To show the available commands and the corresponding usage, run